CoExpNetViz/CoExpNetViz/README.md

 family nodes which aren't co-expressed (correlated or anti-correlated) with any bait are dropped from the network.

-Next, edges are added between bait and gene nodes whose genes are co-expressed, as well as between bait and family nodes where at least one of the family's genes is co-expressed with the corresponding bait.
+Next, bait-bait and bait-gene correlation edges are added between bait/gene nodes whose genes are co-expressed, as well as between bait and family nodes where at least one of the family's genes is co-expressed with the corresponding bait.
+There are no edges between gene nodes.

 Then, gene and family nodes are grouped into partitions in such a way that all nodes in a partition are co-expressed with the same set of baits.